Abel Posse: Early life and education

+Posse went to primary school at the Colegio La Salle.
+When he was 8, he wrote and illustrated little books that he would sell to his grandmother, who lived in the same apartment complex.
+In 1943, at the age of 13, Posse launched himself into his first literary project, an unfinished novel set in Imperial Rome.
+Posse went to secondary school, from 1946 to 1952, at the prestigious Colegio Nacional de Buenos Aires.
+There, he became friends with other artists and writers, such as the translator, Rogelio Bazán.
+Amongst his teachers, was the orientalist philosopher Vicente Fatone who stirred an interest in philosophy evident in several of his novels.

+University education

 Posse studied at the Law Faculty in Buenos Aires until 1958.
+During the day, he endured lectures "by fascist-Peronist professors” while enjoying Buenos Aires at night.

-Apart from his studies “lectured by fascist-Peronist professors” (12) who bored him, he lived the “night life” fiesta of Buenos Aires, a city which in those days was home to the most important publishing houses in the Spanish speaking world and also to exiled writers and intellectuals of the Spanish Civil War.
-According to Posse, his night time meetings and conversations in Buenos Aires cafés allowed him to deepen his knowledge of Russian and French literature, German philosophy and oriental spiritualism.
-In this rich bohemian environment he met Jorge Luis Borges, Eduardo Mallea, Ezequiel Martínez Estrada, Ricardo Molinari, Manuel Mujica Lainez, Ramón Gomez de la Serna and Rafael Alberti (13).
-He became close friends with the poets Conrado Nalé Roxlo and Carlos Mastronardi, as well as Borges, who opened the doors for him of the SADE and who would later help him to publish his first short stories and poems in the daily El Mundo.
+According to Posse, his nighttime meetings and conversations in Buenos Aires cafés allowed him to deepen his knowledge of Russian and French literature, German philosophy, and Oriental spiritualism.
+He met Jorge Luis Borges, Eduardo Mallea, Ezequiel Martínez Estrada, Ricardo Molinari, Manuel Mujica Lainez, Ramón Gomez de la Serna and Rafael Alberti.
+He also became close friends with the poets Conrado Nalé Roxlo and Carlos Mastronardi, as well as Borges, who opened the doors of the Sociedad Argentina de Escritores (SADE) for him and who would later help him to publish his first short stories and poems in the daily, El Mundo.